Tom of Finland: Embracing Eroticism and Queer Desire

-Meet Tom of Finland, the artist that inspired the looks of Freddie Mercury and the Village People.
+Meet Tom of Finland, the artist that inspired the looks of Freddie Mercury, Rob Halford and the Village People.
 He was friends with Robert Mapplethorpe, and Andy Warhol visited his first exhibition in a boot shop in 1978.
-His art revolves around strong gay masculinity, with men often clad in leather or uniform having joyful sex.
+His art revolves around strong gay masculinity, with men often clad in leather or uniforms having joyful sex.

 Touko Valio Laaksonen was born in 1920 in Kaarina, near Turku in Finland.
 At the age of 19, he started his studies in advertising while drawing erotic images in his spare time.
 He destroyed all of them when the Finnish army conscripted him in 1940.
 Initially inspired by male laborers, his time in the army moved his artistic interest toward uniformed men.